 If you have any questions about this membership, or have trouble with the registration process, please feel free to contact the office.

-Opening Doors is offered each year as a collaboration between MSU Extension and ODP.
+Opening Doors is offered each year as a collaboration between MSU Extension and ODEI.
 It is a 3 day immersive workshop in which participants will:

 The workshop is offered at no cost to faculty and staff of CANR.

 Please contact the office to ensure you receive an invitation when registration opens for the next workshop.